Skip to main content

 The Joyce of Jewish Writing

-The Irish Jewish Museum is proud to present their Annual Bloomsday Lecture “The Joyce of Jewish Writing” on Sunday, June 15th.
+The Irish Jewish Museum is proud to present their Annual Bloomsday Lecture “The Joyce of Jewish Writing” by Lev Julius on Sunday, June 15th at 3pm.

 We know that Jewish themes are central to Ulysses but the importance of Ulysses for Jewish writers remains to be explored; Joyce himself was enduringly interested in the Jewish people but the extent of the reciprocation of this interest is an open question.
 This lecture will pursue three investigations: what is the nature of Joyce’s significance for Jewish writers?; how did Jewish interest in Joyce alter Irish-Jewish dialogue in the 20th century?; and, how does our sense of Jewish literature change when we acknowledge Joyce’s place within it?